 - Honor Before Reason: When Monte skips out on his duel with Baron von Kranz, Roy, who is worried about the social stigma, takes his place.

 - Mildly Military: Monte apparently is a good enough pilot but definitely isn't down with the whole war thing.
 His response when the squadron is roused to take on a zeppelin bombing London?"Surely we don't all have to go.
 I'm tired."

-- Not Even Bothering with the Accent: Jean Harlow makes no attempt to sound British.
+- Not Even Bothering with the Accent: Ben Lyon, James Hall, and Jean Harlow were respectively born in Atlanta, Dallas, and Kansas City, and all three make almost no attempt to sound British.